eduardo-sm/tizen-help/README.md

 ```bash
 $ tizen-help debug ./dest/.buildResult/MY_APP.wgt
 ```
-**NOTE**: Debug command print on the terminal the address to inspect.
-You need to use a chromium based browser.
-The browser can open automatically if you set the `CHROMIUM` environment variable.
+**NOTE**: Debug command prints on screen the address to inspect.
+You need to use a chromium based browser for debugging.
+The browser will open automatically if you set the `CHROMIUM` environment variable.

-It is also possible to target debug using passing an IP as thrid argument.
+It is possible to target the debug session to a specific device by passing an IP as third argument.
 ```bash
 $ tizen-help debug ./dest/.buildResult/MY_APP.wgt 192.168.1.45
 ```